 If you have diabetes, eating the right foods is key to staying healthy.
 Reading the Nutrition Facts labels on foods is an important first step.
 You know that many foods can either help or hurt your health.
 And those labels can help you make the right decisions.

-Nutrition Facts labels are on all prepared foods by law.
-You may also see Nutrition Facts labels on raw fruits and vegetables and on fish.
+Nutrition facts labels are on all prepared foods by law.
+You may also see nutrition facts labels on raw fruits, legumes and vegetables, and on fish.
 The FDA oversees the safety of foods and beverages.
 This agency also says what information must be listed on the labels.
 These labels have a lot of information.
 They show the amount of sugar, carbohydrates, sodium, cholesterol, dietary fiber, different types of fats, some vitamins, and other information.

 Serving size.
 This is the amount for 1 serving of the food.
 All the values on the label are based on 1 serving size.

 Servings per container.
 This is how many servings are in the package.

 Calories.
 This is the number of calories in 1 serving.

 Calories from fat.
 This is the number of calories that come just from the fat in the food.

 % Daily value.
 This is what percent the values are of a 2,000-calorie-a-day diet.

 Total fat.
 This is how much of all types of fats are in 1 serving.
 This includes the fats listed below.